mihakralj/pinescript/README.md

 - **Error Compensation**: FIR, IIR, LOL – if it can be made more accurate, I made it so.
 Because numbers matter.
 Especially when they're wrong.
 - **Reasonable Documentation**: When I felt like it, I wrote stuff down.
 If you're confused, it's either in the docs or your future.
 - **MIT Licensed**: Use it, abuse it, fork it, launch a coin named after it.
 Just don't DM asking for custom work.
 This is not Fiverr.

-## So... how do you use this?

-1. Navigate to the `indicators/` folder.
-Find your poison – sorry, your *indicator*.
-2. If you have no idea what you're doing, copy the whole script.
-If you *think* you do, steal the function block and use it in your masterwork.
-3. Paste it into TradingView's editor.
-If you don't know where that is, you may not be ready.
-Go back.
-Train more.
-4. Apply it to your chart.
-Watch it do math better than your last three indicators combined.
-That includes many built-in indicators in PineScript library
-5. Shower the dev with Github stars and fame.
-Not because I care, but because validation keeps me from writing Python again.

 ## What's in the box?
 (Besides existential dread)